LaunchCodeLiftoffProjects/gab-group-a/client/helping-hands/README.md

 Uses React, React-Router, Material-Ui.

 ## Info
-In order to run this code, clone the repo, cd into the /client/helping-hands directory, run `yarn install` and `yarn start`
+In order to run this code, clone the repo, cd into the /client/helping-hands directory, run `yarn install` and `yarn start`.
+Then find the app running at localhost:3000